 The record functions thematically as a half-meditation, half-manifesto on family, love, creativity and society.
 One senses the narrator as optimistic, but also at a loss for how to untangle the mass of humanity's failings.
 But there is a through line of hope that carries the whole record through to its conclusion that makes it a revitalizing listen even in its darker moments.

-“All In Our Family of Trees” Talktin's first full-length album, is due out May of 2018.
-On February 7th, Talktin and Easy will be releasing the next single from the record, "Home Is Not a Place".
+“All In Our Family of Trees” Talktin's first full-length album, is due out in 2018.
+On February 7th, Talktin and Easy will be released the single "Home Is Not a Place" .